run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/project-management.md

 Users may have 2 roles:

-* Viewer - Able to see the Jobs when running `runai list workloads`.
+* Viewer - Able to see the Jobs when running `runai list jobs`.
 * Executor - Able to submit Jobs, view logs, etc.

 #### User IDs